 The nuclear magnetic resonance (NMR) center was established with an investment of close to $2 million by the University and federal agencies.
 Equipment includes a Varian VXR-500 liquid-state 500 MHz NMR spectrometer, a Chemagnetics CMX-400 solid-state 400 MHz wide-bore NMR spectrometer, a Bruker AMX-300 routine hands-on liquid-state 300 MHz NMR spectrometer, and for off-line data processing a number of Silicon Graphics UNIX work stations.
 The center can be reached by calling (509) 335-3005.
-The director of the NMR Center is Norm Lewis.

 The Molecular Biology and Genomics Core began here at WSU back in the early 1990’s and to some extent still is referred to as The Laboratory for Biotechnology and Bioanalysis or LBB1.
 This core was established as a service center and to provide access to instrumentation that proved to be cost prohibitive for individual labs to purchase on their own.
 Over the past 20 years, with the assistance of the Center for Reproductive Biology, M.J.
 Murdock Charitable Trust, NIH and others the core lab has evolved into a state of the art service facility.